 CONDITIONS OF ACCEPTANCE

 AALL Spectrum reserves the right to determine if and when submitted material is published.
-Whenever possible, the author will be contacted by either the AALL Spectrum editorial director or AALL publications manager to discuss questions of intention and interpretation.
+Whenever possible, the author will be contacted by either the AALL Spectrum editorial director or AALL director of marketing & communications to discuss questions of intention and interpretation.
 All submissions will be edited for clarity, grammar, and length.
 AALL has final discretion for specific content, form, and style of all items published in the magazine.

 AALL Spectrum is a magazine, not an academic journal.
 Please write crisp, clear, and concise prose in a conversational yet succinct tone.
 Avoid jargon and arcane language.
 AALL Spectrum will not publish footnotes; directly credit sources within the body of the article by quoting or paraphrasing them.
 Ideally, all articles should be formatted in third person.
 However, exceptions can be made.
 All submitted material is expected to be well-written and proofread by the authors for factual errors.
 Authors bear full responsibility for accuracy of information and quotations.

 - Length Feature articles should be between 2,000 and 2,500 words.
 News and department articles are typically between 800 and 1,200 words.
 Shorter or longer articles will be considered.
-A specific length will be provided to the author(s) at the time of submission acceptance by the AALL publications manager.
+A specific length will be provided to the author(s) at the time of submission acceptance by the AALL director of marketing & communications.

 - Format All articles must be submitted via email in a Microsoft Word file.
 AALL prefers articles be submitted using 12-point, Arial font.
 All articles should be single spaced and void of indents or any other special formatting.
 When submitting your article, please include your name, title, library, institution, city, state, and email address within the document.
 Please don’t embed graphics or tables in the article submissions.
 Place electronic graphics in a separate file (see Art and Photo Requirements below).
 Additionally, submit high resolution (300 dpi) headshots for each author.

-Please email Heather Haemker, AALL publications manager, with questions.
+Please email Heather Haemker, AALL director of marketing & communications, with questions.

 ART AND PHOTO REQUIREMENTS